dswd/vpncloud/vpncloud.md

     and the later 2 bytes are port number (both in network byte order).

   * **Initial message** (message type 2):
+    This packet contains the following information:
+      - A random node id to distinguish different nodes
-    This packet contains all the local subnets claimed by the nodes.
+      - All the local subnets claimed by the nodes
     Its first byte marks the stage of the initial handshake process.
+    The next 16 bytes contain the unique node id.
 After that, the list of local subnets follows.
     The subnet list is encoded in the following way: Its first byte of data contains the number of encoded subnets that follow.
 After that, the given